Poems

 a real woman in his life.

-When it came to show biz, Gwen came in heels to seal the deals.
+When it came to show biz, Gwen came in heels to seal the deal.

 managed the home, the troupe, and stayed fly